neefrehman/millzbot/faves.md

 >You cannot win with only promises.
 With only realness.
 Without actuality.
 You can only win if you can’t fulfil those expectations.

 >It's sad to think that even though we are at the forefront of actual real life we are also playing out in a history bubble.
 We are still making history...

+>team.
+Ever wanted to start your own company?
+Ever wanted to learn how to build something useful out of nothing?
+Ever wanted to spend your free time building your own company?
+Ever wanted to disrupt the current iteration of your business?
+Ever wanted to turn a blind eye to all the changes and you are only now starting to grow?
+Then we have it.
+We have the need.
+And we are willing to do it.
+We are willing to do it now and then.
+But this is the journey we have chosen to make.
+This is the journey that makes our companies stronger.
+And this is the choice we have made.
+This post is for you.